 - Your brand name, where possible

-If a user is intrigued enough to have typed the question out into Google, they can assume that when clicking through from this title tag, they will get the answer to their question.
-Perhaps an even more intriguing approach to this would be to replace the brand name with “We Find Out” or something similar.
+If a user is intrigued enough to type the question in Google, they assume that clicking through from this title tag will answer their question.
+Perhaps a more intriguing approach to this would be to replace the brand name with “We Find Out” or something similar.

-Including your brand name in your title tags is recommended unless you need to use the character space to further the relevance of your title tag.
+Including brand names in your title tags is recommended unless you need character space to further the relevance of your title.
 Creating context and value for the title tag is more important than using that space to further amplify your brand.
-You will have plenty of opportunity to do that on other pages.
+You will have plenty of opportunities to do that on other pages.

 Last Minute Title Tag Tips

 There are instances where Google will decide to display a different title tag to what you have created for yourself.
-This is usually because they have made the call that your chosen title tag is not relevant according to the page content.
+Regardless of how meticulous your SEO content writing may be.
+This is usually because they think your chosen title tag is not relevant according to the page content.
 They extrapolate this information from your body copy and schema markup and display what they think is more persuasive.
-To prevent this from happening, you need to ensure what you’ve written is the best possible version for your title tag.
+To prevent this from happening, ensure what you’ve written is the best possible version for your title tag.

 Read over your title tag, and read over it again.
 There are a few other things you can look out for to ensure you’ve nailed the perfect symbiosis between what search engines look for and what users will click on.